awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 **In an Encrypt Command**

 The encryption context that you specify in an encrypt command, along with any additional encryption context that the encryption components add, is cryptographically bound to the encrypted data\.
-It is also included \(in plaintext\) in the encrypted message that the command returns\.
+It is also included \(in plaintext\) in the [encrypted message](concepts.md#encryption-context) that the command returns\.
 If you are using an AWS KMS customer master key \(CMK\), the encryption context also might appear in plaintext in audit records and logs, such as AWS CloudTrail\.

-The following example shows a valid encryption context for an encrypt command\.
+The following example shows a encryption context with three `name=value` pairs\.

 ```
 --encryption-context purpose=test dept=IT class=confidential